ironcamel/Net-OpenStack-Compute/README.md

-=head1 DESCRIPTION
+# DESCRIPTION

 Net::OpenStack::Compute provides Perl bindings for the OpenStack Compute API.
-It also provides a command line tool L<oscompute|https://metacpan.org/module/oscompute> for interacting with an OpenStack deployment.
+It also provides a command line tool [oscompute](https://metacpan.org/module/oscompute) for interacting with an OpenStack deployment.
-See
-L<Net::OpenStack::Compute|https://metacpan.org/module/Net::OpenStack::Compute>
-for documentation.

-=head1 INSTALLATION
+# INSTALLATION

     sudo cpanm Net::OpenStack::Compute